rndmorris/Salis-Arcana/docs/thaumcraft_configuration.md

 If true, the rate at which tainted nodes will convert their surroundings to Tainted Lands and spawn taint tendrils will be adjusted by their modifier: 20% more often when bright, 20% less often when pale, 50% less often when fading.

+### Config Option: `unstableAspectDropsRequireLoadedChunks` (Default `true`)
+If true, unlocked unstable nodes will not drain or spawn aspect orbs unless the nearby chunks needed to tick the spawned orb are loaded.

 ## Pickaxe of the Core Detection Ore Dictionary Labels (Group `tools`)

 ### Config Option: `elementalPickOredictFilter`